 Data breaches typically occur via unauthorised access to a database, a security misconfiguration that leaves the database vulnerable, accidental exposure from email mis-delivery, or deliberate hacking.
 In a cycle of cybercrime, a compromised database then releases more login credentials to carry out further attacks.

-Third-party vendors are targets in password-related attacks.
+Third-party vendors are targets for hackers in password-related attacks.
 For example, in the case of the Colonial Pipeline ransomware attack of 2021, a single stolen password from an ex-employee was linked to the attack that caused half of the USA’s fuel supplies to be temporarily closed.

 Accidental Exposure and Insider Threats